 In general, Romantic artists worked in one medium: paint.
 Specifically, in the movement's early years, these figures predominantly focused on landscape painting.
 The Romantic landscape genre was primarily pioneered by JMW Turner, a British oil painter, watercolorist, and printmaker.
 Early in his career, Turner was associated with the Neoclassical movement, but a trip to the Swiss countryside sparked an artistic interest in nature, which materialized as an imaginative and untraditional approach to painting.

 “A master of history, landscape and marine painting, he challenged the style of the old masters, trailblazing in technique and subject matter,” the Tate Britain explains.
 “Turner often shocked his contemporaries with his loose brushwork and vibrant color palette while portraying the development of the modern world unlike any other artist at the time.”

-Turner’s emotion-driven style paved the way for other artists, including Caspar David Friedrich, whose powerful paintings explore the relationship between human beings and their sublime surroundings.
-However, Turner’s work also inspired Romantics who didn’t specialize in landscapes, like French artists Eugène Delacroix and Theodore Gericault.
+Turner's emotion-driven style paved the way for other artists, including John Constable and Caspar David Friedrich, whose powerful paintings explore the relationship between human beings and their sublime surroundings.
+However, Turner's work also inspired Romantics who didn't specialize in landscapes, like French artists Eugène Delacroix and Theodore Gericault.
 Like Turner, these figures employed expressive brushwork to heighten the drama of their action-packed paintings, including Liberty Leading the People and The Raft of the Medusa, respectively.